 I talk to my dog like she’s my best friend.
 Do you know who also does that?
 You guessed it!
 The Grinch!
 Max is the Grinch’s sidekick and so is my dog.

 4. Our Neighbors Are Annoying

 As you can probably tell I’m not a people kind of person.
-I mean you have to be a certain type of personality to want to write about the Grinch as your spirit animal.
+I mean you have to be a certain type of personality to want to write about the Grinch as your entire vibe.

 5. We Both Disagree with Consumerism

 I think the best reason why the Grinch doesn’t like Christmas is that the whole spirit of family and community is lost in this sea of consumerism and materialism.
 I have to agree a hundred percent with that perspective on the holiday.